The new issue is out now!

 September 26, 2016 3:30pm

-Vortex MarketplacePortland and Oregon's vibrant music scene is supported by a bevy of local businesses that value music in our community.
-The following supporters of Vortex Music Magazine play a vital role in encouraging, enabling and cultivating the music that circulates through the veins and culture of our city...
+Vortex MarketplacePortland and Oregon's vibrant music scene is supported by a bevy of local businesses and artists who value music in our community.
+The following supporters of Vortex Music Magazine play a vital role in encouraging, enabling and cultivating the music that circulates through the veins and culture...